expo/expo/docs/pages/update-spec/introduction.md

 ### Body

-The body of the response MUST be a `manifest`.
-A `manifest` is defined as JSON conforming to the following description:
+The body of the response MUST be a manifest.
+A manifest is defined as JSON conforming to the following description:

-The response body is referred to as the `manifest` and MUST be a JSON with format:
+The response body is referred to as the manifest and MUST be a JSON with format:
 ```
 {
   id: string